E. Howard McCaleb

-E. Howard McCaleb (December 25, 1897 – October 30, 1978) was a justice of the Louisiana Supreme Court from May 1941 to January 1943, and again from 1947 to 1972, serving as chief justice from 1971 to 1972.
+E. Howard McCaleb (December 25, 1897 – October 30, 1978) was an American judge.
+He was a justice of the Louisiana Supreme Court from May 1941 to January 1943, and again from 1947 to 1972, serving as chief justice from 1971 to 1972.

 Early life, education, and military service

 Born in New Orleans "into a family prominent in the legal profession", McCaleb attended the public schools of his native city, as well as Ferrell's School for Boys and Staunton Military Academy in Virginia.
 After attended Tulane University for a year, he entered Washington and Lee University in Lexington, Virginia in 1915.
 His studies were interrupted by service in World War I, after which he received an LL.B. from Washington and Lee in 1919, and gained admission to the bar in Louisiana in 1920.

 Legal career

 He practiced law in his father's firm from 1920 to 1924, and was than an assistant United States Attorney for the Eastern District of Louisiana from 1924 to 1925.
 He returned to private practice until his election to the Court of Appeal in 1936.
-He temporarily served on the Supreme Court from May 8, 1941 to January 1, 1943, filling the unexpired term of John R. Land, who had died.
+He temporarily served on the Supreme Court from May 8, 1941, to January 1, 1943, filling the unexpired term of John R. Land, who had died.
 McCaleb was elected without opposition to a full term on the court in his own right in 1946, and subsequently ran unopposed for reelection in 1960.
 As a justice, McCaleb "criticized judges whose decisions are influenced by their own emotions or prejudices", and during his brief tenure as Chief Justice he "dramatically reduced delay in [the] criminal appeals docket".